 If dry weather surveys including field screening for non-stormwater flows and field tests of selected parameters and bacteria were not completed, indicate reasons why, proposed schedule for the completion of this measurable goal and person(s) / Department and/or parties for the completion of this requirement.
 Evaluate effectiveness of the implementation of this requirement.
-The results of the dry weather survey investigations must be submitted to RIDEM electronically, if not already submitted or if revised since 2009, in the RIDEM-provided EXCEL Tables and should include visual observations for all outfalls during both the high and low water table timeframes, as well as sample results for those outfalls with flow.
+The results of the dry weather survey investigations should be submitted to RIDEM electronically, if not already submitted or if revised since 2009, in the RIDEM-provided EXCEL Tables and should include visual observations for all outfalls during both the high and low water table timeframes, as well as sample results for those outfalls with flow.
 The EXCEL Tables must include a report of all outfalls and indicate the presence or absence of dry weather discharges.

-Number of Outfalls Surveyed Jan-Apr: 5 Number of Outfalls Surveyed Jul-Oct: 5
+Number of Outfalls Surveyed Jan-Apr: 30 Number of Outfalls Surveyed Jul-Oct: 70

-Percent Complete: 100 %
+Percent Complete: 50%

-Date of Completion: April 30, 2010
+Date of Completion: November 2021

 Dry weather surveys conducted in 2010 identified 5 of the 141 outfalls assessed (3.5%) had potential illicit discharges.
 These five outfalls, which had dry weather flow, were further assessed on December 13, 2011.
 No indications of illicit connections or discharges were observed during this assessment.
-A subset of the five outfalls were opportunistically screened throughout 2019 by DPW personnel to determine whether dry weather flow was occurring.
+To update the original 2010 survey, approximately 100 outfalls were surveyed in 2021 by DPW personnel to determine whether dry weather flow was occurring.
 No dry weather flows were identified.